abudaan/vega-multi-view/README.md

 # styles on the server before sending to the client.
 # If you set overwrite to false, the new styling rules will be added
 # to the existing rules of the view.
 Defaults to false which means
 # that existing rules will be replaced.
+This option only works if
+# you add the styling as css text.
 styling:
-    url: string
+    url: ../css/view1.css
-    json: css as JSON string
+    css: 'div {color: red}'
     addToHead: false
     overwrite: true
 ```